-Among those who were not retired, 36 percent said their retirement saving was on track and 44 percent said it wasn’t, and the rest were not sure.
-Black (25%) and Hispanic (23%) non-retirees were less likely to view their retirement saving as on track than white non-retirees (42%).
+In comparison, 44% of non-retirees said that their retirement savings were not on track, and the rest were not sure.
+Black (29%) and Hispanic (22%) non-retirees were less likely to view their retirement savings as on track than white non-retirees (43%).
 Learn more.

-In comparison, 27 percent of American adults rented their home, and 9 percent had some other arrangement.
+In comparison, 28% of American adults rented their home, and 8% had some other arrangement.
 Learn more.

 Out of all average annual household expenditures in 2018, the three largest categories were housing (33% of expenditures), transportation (16%), and food (13%).
 Learn more.

-In comparison, one-quarter (26%) said they carried a balance once or some of the time in that year and the remaining 27 percent said they carried a balance most or all of the time.
+In comparison, 26% carried a balance one or some of the time in that year and another 26% carried a balance most or all of the time.
 Learn more.